One-child policy: Abolition

 Since the citizens of China are living longer and having fewer children, the growth of the population imbalance is expected to continue.
 A United Nations projection forecast that "China will lose 67 million working-age people by 2030, while simultaneously doubling the number of elderly.
 That could put immense pressure on the economy and government resources."
-The longer term outlook is also pessimistic, based on an estimate by the Chinese Academy of Social Sciences, revealed by Cai Fang, deputy director.
+The longer-term outlook is also pessimistic, based on an estimate by the Chinese Academy of Social Sciences, revealed by Cai Fang, deputy director.
 "By 2050, one-third of the country will be aged 60 years or older, and there will be fewer workers supporting each retired person."

-Although many critics of China's reproductive restrictions approve of the policy's abolition, Amnesty International said that the move to the two-child policy would not end forced sterilizations, forced abortions, or government control over birth permits.
-Others also stated that the abolition is not a sign of the relaxation of authoritarian control in China.
+Although many critics of China's reproductive restrictions approved of the policy's abolition, Amnesty International said that the move to the two-child policy would not end forced sterilizations, forced abortions, or government control over birth permits.
+Others had also stated that the abolition was not a sign of the relaxation of authoritarian control in China.
 A reporter for CNN said, "It was not a sign that the party will suddenly start respecting personal freedoms more than it has in the past.
 No, this is a case of the party adjusting policy to conditions. [...]
 The new policy, raising the limit to two children per couple, preserves the state's role."

-The abolition may not achieve a significant benefit, as a CBC News analysis indicated: "Repealing the one-child policy may not spur a huge baby boom, however, in part because fertility rates are believed to be declining even without the policy's enforcement.
+The abolition having a significant benefit was uncertain, as a CBC News analysis indicated: "Repealing the one-child policy may not spur a huge baby boom, however, in part because fertility rates are believed to be declining even without the policy's enforcement.
 Previous easings of the one-child policy have spurred fewer births than expected, and many people among China's younger generations see smaller family sizes as ideal."
-The CNN reporter adds that China's new prosperity is also a factor in the declining birth rate, saying, "Couples naturally decide to have fewer children as they move from the fields into the cities, become more educated, and when women establish careers outside the home."
+The CNN reporter added that China's new prosperity was also a factor in the declining birth rate, saying, "Couples naturally decide to have fewer children as they move from the fields into the cities, become more educated, and when women establish careers outside the home."

-The Chinese government had expected the abolishing of the one-child rule would lead to an increase in births to about 21.9 million births in 2018.
+The Chinese government had expected the abolition of the one-child rule would lead to an increase in births to about 21.9 million births in 2018.
 The actual number of births was 15.2 million – the lowest birth rate since 1961.